-Oatmeal is made from wheat, corn meal and pea meal are mashed.
-Powdery with a coarse flakes.
+Oatmeal is made from wheat, cornmeal and pea meal are mashed.
+Powdery with coarse flakes.
 The aroma is savory like milk or wheat.
 There is a so-called quick oat because it has been chopped flakes and steamed so quickly cooked when cooked.
 There are also instant oats that can be directly eaten.
 This type is usually added sugar and fruit flavor.

 Oats and Blood Sugar Levels